tagyoureit/nodejs-poolController/README.md

 * Temperature sensors (10k, NTC)

 ## Web Clients
-1. RECOMMENDED - [nodejs-poolController-dashPanel](https://github.com/rstrouse/nodejs-poolController-dashPanel).
+1. [nodejs-poolController-dashPanel](https://github.com/rstrouse/nodejs-poolController-dashPanel).
 Full compatibility with IntelliCenter, *Touch, REM (RelayEquipmentManager).
-1. Limited functionality - [nodejs-poolController-webClient](http://github.com/tagyoureit/nodejs-poolController-webClient).
-Built primarily around EasyTouch/IntelliTouch but will work with other systems.
+1. Deprecated - ~~[nodejs-poolController-webClient](http://github.com/tagyoureit/nodejs-poolController-webClient).
+Built primarily around EasyTouch/IntelliTouch but will work with other systems.~~

 * This app has the default to only listen to clients from localhost (127.0.0.1).
 If you need to have clients connect from other machines you will need to change the [ip](#module_nodejs-poolController--config.json) in `config.json`.